 Not available with PayPal Website Payments Standard (New).

-The Allow PayPal Express Checkout checkbox, when checked, allows your customers to complete transactions in very few steps using the PayPal checkout process on PayPal's website.
+The PayPal Express Checkout alternative payment method allows your customers to complete transactions in very few steps using the PayPal checkout process on PayPal's website.
 Customers click Check out with PayPal and log in to their PayPal account.
 They confirm pre-populated shipping and payment details on a PayPal-hosted page, then return to your website to complete the remainder of the checkout process.

-To enable this you will require a Paypal username and need to authorize DecoNetwork API permissions to conduct transactions in the PayPal system using your account.
+To enable PayPal Express Checkout you will require a Paypal username and need to authorize DecoNetwork API permissions to conduct transactions in the PayPal system using your account.

 To Grant DecoNetwork API Authentication Permissions for your PayPal Account: